WHAT I DO

 ABOUT MY CAREER PATH

 My interests in neuroscience began at Drexel University with Dr. Aleister Saunders where I studied Alzheimer’s Disease; a disorder that’s not only deadly, but also robs you of the essence of who you are – memory.
-This fascination with the brain brought me to Thomas Jefferson University where I entered a PhD program in Neuroscience.
-Here, my interest in memory evolved into sensory systems.
+This fascination with the brain brought me to Thomas Jefferson University where I started a PhD in Neuroscience.
+Here, my interests evolved into sensory systems.
 If memories represent “who we are”, then our senses are the fundamental neurological conduit to “how we become who we are” since they allow for the interpretation of the world around us.

 One of these sensory modalities is pain – a warning system that’s vital to survival, but becomes re-wired in chronic pain patients to the point of no longer being useful.
 So, I was awarded a fellowship from the NIH-NIAAA to complete a thesis with Drs.
 Michael Oshinsky and Melanie Elliott on how alcohol affects migraine pain.
 I was then recruited to the lab of Dr. Wenqin Luo where I was awarded an NIH-IRACDA-NIGMS postdoctoral fellowship to create a new behavioral platform for measuring pain in mice and to learn best practices for developing a productive undergraduate-driven research lab.
 Now, I’m exploring the intersection of sleep and pain with the hope of identifying new non-addictive ways to treat chronic pain patients.

 Coming from a low-income background where my father didn’t complete high school and my mother went to college late in life, I understand the challenges first-generation low-income (FGLI) students face as they navigate the “hidden curriculum” of college.
-Given this, I am committed to helping students from disadvantaged backgrounds make a life in science because we need diverse perspectives to solve the toughest medical challenges (FGLI talk slides) (FGLI research talk slides).
+I am committed to helping students from disadvantaged backgrounds make a life in science because we need diverse perspectives to solve the toughest medical challenges (FGLI talk slides) (FGLI research talk slides).
 To this end, I’m developing the new Rutgers Camden NIH MARC-U-STAR research training program for underrepresented students as the Assistant Director/Program Coordinator.

 NEUROSCIENTIST & DBER